THE THYROID GLAND MAKES THYROXINE (T4). and CALCITONIN, which lowers blood calcium.

-(2) Stress: “Perceived stress” is stress subconsciously perceived by the brain, even if the individual claims to be stress-free, as super-confident people do.
+“Perceived stress” is stress subconsciously perceived by the brain, even if the individual claims to be stress-free, as super-confident people do.

-Even dieting, vitamin or mineral deficiencies, toxins or diseases like heart failure can be the cause.
+Even dieting, vitamin or mineral deficiencies, toxins or diseases can be the cause.

 Basically, whatever “stresses you out”, physically or emotionally, can start the problem.

 Perceived stress, with or without subjective or objective stress, is present in close to 100% of ICU patients and IH can be proven by checking theT3/ rT3 ratio.